 My Vision

-My research in process systems engineering develops computational methods in data-science and decision-making under uncertainty to tackle environmental, societal, and sustainability challenges in engineering and science.
+My research in process systems engineering develops computational methods in machine learning and optimization to tackle environmental, societal, and sustainability challenges in engineering and science.
 Furthermore, I operate at the intersection of chemical engineering, mathematics/statistics, and computer science to drive an open-source software-accelerated research paradigm that expedites scientific discoveries and makes them broadly accessible.

 Unifying Infinite-Dimensional Optimization